dennisjay/CarND-Behavioral-Cloning-P3/writeup.md

 ####2.
 Attempts to reduce overfitting in the model

-I did not consider any overfitting so I didn't apply any dropout or regularizers.
+I added a Dropout Layer to reduce overfitting in the model.

 ####3.
 Model parameter tuning